LoopKit/loopdocs/docs/browser/intro-summary.md

         * Expect 1 to 4 hours

 ???+ abstract "Summary for Browser Build with Links (click to open/close)"
-    There is a lot of introductory information on these pages.
+    You may be overwhelmed at first with all the new terms and the many steps.
+Take a deep breath and work through the steps one at a time.

-    * You can skip some sections but please read this one: [Save Your Information](intro-summary.md#save-your-information)
+    * Pay very close attention to this section [Save Your Information](intro-summary.md#save-your-information)

     A narrated video is available: